Employers have to keep time and wages records for 7 years.

-If an employer and employee agree to an individual flexibility arrangement under an award or registered agreement, a record must include both:
+If an employer and employee agree to an individual flexibility agreement under an award or registered agreement, a record must include both:

 - a copy of the written agreement

-- a copy of any notice or agreement to terminate the flexibility arrangement.
+- a copy of any notice or agreement to terminate the flexibility agreement.

 Guarantee of annual earnings